pytorch/pytorch/docs/source/notes/rref.rst

 A ``UserRRef`` will be created when it is used as an argument or return value in ``rpc`` or ``remote`` invocation, and the owner will be notified according to update the reference count.
-An ``OwnerRRef`` and its data will be deleted when there is no ``UserRRef`` instances globally and there is no reference to the ``OwnerRRef`` on the owner as well.
+An ``OwnerRRef`` and its data will be deleted when there is no ``UserRRef`` instances globally and there are no reference to the ``OwnerRRef`` on the owner as well.